primary-user/CodeClaimer/README.md

 Thank you to @sharer for sharing with the community!
 ```

+If a platform was provided, the product is shown with the platform in parentheses.
+If no platform was provided, nothing extra is shown.

 The claim button is removed.

 ---

 ## Support Button

-The Ko-fi link now lives in the `/settings` panel as a button:
+The Ko-fi link lives in the `/settings` panel as a button:

 ```text
 Support CodeClaimer